 See Figures 6 & 7.
-The CyberAiR unit is designed to be located directly on top of the floor (typically upflow) or on a raised floor (typically downflow).
+The Compact CWE unit is designed to be located on a raised floor (typically downflow) or directly on top of the floor (typically upflow).

-Figure 6- Typical CFU (Upflow) Installation
+Figure 6- Typical Installation Upflow

 The equipment must be level to operate properly.